ViciousSquid/Dosidicus/README.md

 ### Debug Tools:

-* View and edit the squid's internal state.
+* Directly View and edit the squid's internal states
-* Behaviour can be influenced by editing neurons and weights
-* Ability to record brain state and apply Hebbian learning